onsissond/mcp-appstore/README.md

 # App Store Scraper MCP Server

-This is an MCP (Model Context Protocol) server that provides tools for searching and analyzing apps from both Google Play Store and Apple App Store.
+This is an MCP (Model Context Protocol) server that provides tools for searching and analyzing apps from both the Google Play Store and Apple App Store.
+Perfect for ASO (App Store Search Optimization).

 Built by [AppReply.co](https://appreply.co).
 For more information, see our [MCP documentation](https://appreply.co/docs/mcp/overview).